Windows 10 April 2018 Update has arrived: Everything you need to know

 Until then, here's what you'll need to know:

-- These are the best new features of the April 2018 update.
+- These are the best new features of the Windows 10 April 2018 update.

 - Yusuf Mehdi, corporate vice president of the Windows and Devices group at Microsoft, tells us why Focus Assist may be the best of what's new.